drud/quicksprint/SPRINTUSER_README.md

 #### 3.2 ddev

 **⚠️ Windows users**: Find the ddev_windows_installer.RELEASE.exe underneath the **ddev_tarballs** directory.
 Run it to install ddev at this time.

-#### 3.3 Git

-**⚠️ Windows users**:  Git Bash is used for all installation scripts, and of course you'll need git to be able to develop patches.
-[Helpful guide to git for Drupal](https://www.drupal.org/documentation/git).
-Find the Git-RELEASE-64-bit.exe installer underneath the **installs** directory.

 <a name="open-terminal"></a>
 ### 4. Open Terminal